-This is a capstone course for Environmental Science and Environmental Engineering Majors.
-It is a quantitative laboratory and field based course focusing on advanced environmental measurement and analysis of atmospheric, aquatic, and terrestrial systems.
-The approach is integrative and problem-oriented; students may examine natural and/or managed systems, including engineered systems (e.g., waste management) and systems impacted by anthropogenic activity (e.g., contamination).
+This capstone course for Environmental Science and Environmental Engineering majors is focused on advanced environmental measurement and analysis of atmospheric, aquatic, and terrestrial systems.
+The approach is practical, integrative and problem-based.
+Students may examine natural and managed systems, including engineered systems (e.g., waste management) and systems impacted by anthropogenic activity (e.g., contamination).

-Prerequisites: STAT 240-3 or STAT 371-3, 3 credit hours of 200 level CHEM, FSTY 205-3 or GEOG 210-3, and 90 credit hours or permission of the instructor
+Prerequisites: STAT 240-3 or STAT 371-3, 3 credit hours of 200 level CHEM or ENGR 220-3.
+FSTY 205-3 or GEOG 210-3, and 90 credit hours

-Strongly recommended: BIOL 203-3, ENSC 201-3, ENSC 202-3, ENSC 308-3
+Recommended: ENSC 201-3, ENSC 202-3 Precluded: ENVS 418-3, ENSC 618-3

 ENSC 425-3 Climate Change and Global Warming Climate change and global warming caused by human activity has become one of the most significant environmental, social and economic threats that we have faced.
 This course presents the science of global climate change and global warming.
 Emphasis is placed on scientific principles responsible for climate changes, observed evidence of global climate change and global warming, and future climate change.
-Course topics include climate system, greenhouse effect, El Niño, atmospheric and ocean circulation, Earth's past and present climate, climate models, future climate projection, and climate change impacts on Canada.
+Course topics include climate system, greenhouse effect, El Niño. atmospheric and ocean circulation, Earth's past and present climate, climate models, future climate projection, and climate change impacts on Canada.

-Prerequisites: ENSC 201-3 Precluded: ENSC 625-3 ENSC 430-6 Undergraduate Thesis The undergraduate thesis allows students in Environmental Science or Environmental Engineering to devote time to a concentrated piece of research.
+Prerequisites: ENSC 201-3 Precluded: ENSC 625-3

+ENSC 430-6 Undergraduate Thesis The undergraduate thesis allows students in Environmental Science or Environmental Engineering to devote time to a concentrated piece of research.
 The thesis may be completed over one or two semesters.